nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Buffer Status Report (BSR)
       Carries the information on the amount of data available for each Logical Channel Group (LCG) from UE to eNB.
+      From Wi-Fi perspective, BSR indicates the amount of queued uplink data buffered in the respective STA and access categories to which the queued data belong.

+   Carrier-sense Multiple Access with Collision Avoidance (CSMA/CA)
+      A network multiple access method in which carrier sensing is used, but nodes attempt to avoid collisions by beginning transmission only after the channel is sensed to be idle.

    Carrier Wave (CW)
       A single-frequency electromagnetic wave that can be modulated in amplitude, frequency, or phase to convey information.